rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-firmware.md

-The majority of rusEfi code is written in very plain C++ ("C with classes"), with rusEfi console and some code generating tools written in java.
+The majority of rusEFI code is written in very plain C++ ("C with classes"), with rusEFI console and some code generating tools written in java.

 Most of the needs are within the C/C++ firmware and automated testing.